 Would you like to be your own boss?

-Well, starting your own small business is certainly a great way to start you on the road to being your own boss, and any of these three options will help you to achieve that goal.
+Well, starting your own small business is a great way to start you on the road to being your own boss, and any of these three options will help you to achieve that goal.

 Have you considered franchising?

-Franchising in Canada is definitely an important and growing part of Canada’s economy and one of the many groups fueling this growth are new Canadians.
-If you’re a New Canadian eager to get into business for yourself, you may want to explore franchising as a much less risky path to being your own boss.
+Franchising in Canada is an important and growing part of Canada’s economy and one of the many groups fueling this growth are new Canadians.
+If you’re a New Canadian eager to get into business for yourself, you may want to explore franchising as a less risky path to being your own boss.

 Over the past eight years, Prepare for Canada has built a large domestic community of highly qualified and motivated newcomers to Canada.
 Recent research conducted by Prepare For Canada identified, among other things, that: